Standard Notes

 Standard Notes is the gold standard for anyone who values privacy over flashiness.
 It is not the most feature-rich app in terms of AI integration or flashy UI animations, but it is undoubtedly one of the most secure and reliable.
 The peace of mind provided by its zero-knowledge encryption, combined with the longevity of being open-source and part of the Proton ecosystem, makes it an essential tool for the modern era.
 It is a 'forever' app—a digital vault that respects the user absolutely.

-brew install --cask standard-notesStandard Notes is a premier, privacy-focused note-taking application designed for individuals and professionals who prioritize data security and longevity above all else.
+Standard Notes is a premier, privacy-focused note-taking application designed for individuals and professionals who prioritize data security and longevity above all else.
 Unlike many modern note-taking tools that mine user data or store content in accessible plain text formats on servers, Standard Notes is built upon a philosophy of absolute privacy through end-to-end encryption (E2EE).
 Every keystroke is encrypted locally on your device before it ever syncs to the cloud, ensuring that no one—including the developers, your ISP, or government agencies—can read your notes.
 Founded in 2017 by Mo Bitar, Standard Notes has evolved from a simple plain-text editor into a powerful productivity suite.
-A significant milestone in its history occurred in April 2024, when Standard Notes was acquired by Proton, the Swiss privacy company behind Proton Mail and Proton VPN, cementing its status within the gold-standard ecosystem of privacy tools.
-Despite this acquisition, it remains open-source and committed to its original principles.
-For Mac users, Standard Notes offers a robust, Electron-based desktop application that runs natively on both Intel and Apple Silicon (M1/M2/M3) Macs.
+In April 2024, Standard Notes was acquired by Proton, the Swiss privacy company behind Proton Mail and Proton VPN, cementing its status within the gold-standard ecosystem of privacy tools.
+Throughout 2025, Proton has strengthened the technical foundation with dedicated engineering resources and infrastructure improvements while maintaining Standard Notes as an independent product with its own pricing and plans.
+For Mac users, Standard Notes offers a solid, Electron-based desktop application (version 3.201.x as of 2026) that runs natively on both Intel and Apple Silicon (M1/M2/M3/M4) Macs.
 It distinguishes itself from the broader Apple ecosystem by offering true cross-platform compatibility (Linux, Windows, iOS, Android, Web) and a unique 'extensibility' model.
 While the base application is a minimalist plain-text editor, it transforms via 'Editors'—plug-ins that turn the interface into a Markdown writer, a code snippet manager, a spreadsheet tool, or a task manager.
 This architectural decision keeps the core app lightweight and stable while allowing users to customize functionality to their specific needs.
 It serves as a digital safe deposit box for your life's work, ensuring that your data remains yours forever, accessible for decades to come regardless of platform shifts.

 To truly appreciate Standard Notes, one must look beyond the interface to the architectural decisions that define its resilience and security profile.